kubernetes/website/content/en/docs/contribute/participating.md

   commitment to the project.
 An approver can merge pull requests and publish content on behalf of the Kubernetes organization.
   Approvers can also represent SIG Docs in the larger Kubernetes community.
-  Some of the duties of a SIG Docs approver, such as coordinating a release, require a significant time commitment.
+  Some duties of a SIG Docs approver, such as coordinating a release, require a significant time commitment.

 ## Anyone

 Anyone can do the following:

-- File a GitHub issue against any part of Kubernetes, including documentation.
+- Open a GitHub issue against any part of Kubernetes, including documentation.
 - Provide non-binding feedback on a pull request
 - Bring up ideas for improvement on [Slack](http://slack.k8s.io/) or the [SIG docs mailing list](https://groups.google.com/forum/#!forum/kubernetes-sig-docs)
-- Use the `/lgtm` Prow command (short for "looks good to me") to show that you're happy with the changes in a pull request.
+- Use the `/lgtm` Prow command (short for "looks good to me") to show your approval of changes in a pull request.
   {{< note >}}
   If you are not a member of the Kubernetes organization, using `/lgtm` has no effect on automated systems.
   {{< /note >}}

-After [signing the CLA](/docs/contribute/start#sign-the-cla), anyone can also do the following:
+After [signing the CLA](/docs/contribute/start#sign-the-cla), anyone can also:
 - Open a pull request to improve existing content, add new content, or write a blog post or case study.

 ## Members